lydiaYchen/DML24/README.md

-Week 11| Paper presentation and discussion on topic 3 Week 12| Paper presentation and discussion on topic 4 Week 13| Paper presentation and discussion on topic 5 Week 14| Paper presentation and discussion on topic 6
+Week 11| Paper presentation and discussion on topic 3 Week 12| Paper presentation and discussion on topic 4 Week 13| Paper presentation and discussion on topic 5